denten-books/plain-text/2-chapter.md

 destabilize established modes of literary production, access, and distribution tied to the circulation of paper and ink.
-I mean by this something more than the emergence of new forms of "poetry" or the "novel," but also the emergence of literary art forms that would continue the set of "poetry, novel, and [whatever comes next]."
-But, because the field of literary studies (like any discipline) has instituted these foundational taxonomies at a particular point of time, it may fail to perceive the continuation in development.
+I mean by this something more than the emergence of new forms of "poetry" or the "novel," but also the emergence of literary art forms that would continue the set of poetry, novel, and whatever comes next.
+But, because the field of literary studies (like any discipline) has instituted these foundational taxonomies at a particular point of time, its institutions may have difficulty newly-emerged forms of literary evolution.

 [^ln2-internet]: The NEA study has this to say on the topic of What is responsible for the decline of literary reading?: "If the 2002 data represent a